 5. Helps Coping With Chronic Pain

 Chronic pain continues beyond its usefulness as a warning.
 It might be due to several factors, the most common of them being the normal aging of the affected bones and joints.
 Other causes include nerve damage, traumatic injuries, injuries that fail to heal properly, etc.

-Chronic pain can result in disempowerment, mood swings, and loss of control over daily activities.
+Chronic pain can result in loss of empowerment and control over daily activities.
 Occupational therapists use managed approaches to provide patients with adaptive ways of going about their daily tasks.
 Methods that an occupational therapist might use include:

 - Proactive pain control